decentralized-identity/presentation-exchange/spec/spec.md

 If use is necessary, implementations should use proper security and execution time guards, e.g., through sandboxed execution with a timeout.

-### JSONSchema-specific  Considerations
+### JSON Schema-specific Considerations

 #### Attack Vectors on JSON Schema

-JSON Schema allows the use of Regular Expressions, to which the security considerations mentioned above apply.
+[[ref:JSON Schema]] allows the use of Regular Expressions, to which the security considerations mentioned above apply.

 Further, implementations that support validating or evaluating instance string data based on "contentEncoding" and/or "contentMediaType" are at risk of evaluating data in an unsafe way based on misleading information.
-Applications can mitigate this risk by only performing such processing when a relationship between the schema and instance is established (e.g., they share the same authority)
+Applications can mitigate this risk by only performing such processing when a relationship between the schema and instance is established (e.g., they share the same authority).

 #### Recommendations and Alternatives
 Not using Regular Expressions mainly applies to the `pattern` property of the filter.
 This specification recommends using other means, such as `const`, `format`, and `enum` to filter values.

 ### What is new
 The summary and details below highlight the differences between V1 and V2 of this specification.